Age UK Suffolk relies on volunteers to help us offer vital services in the local community.

 Information and Advice Service - You could be meeting and greeting older people at our Ipswich Information desk, offering a range of useful literature and supporting our staff.
 Or you might like to be an Information and Advice volunteer supporting our service in the Claydon office by answering the phone, keying in data or undertaking administration tasks.
 We’re also looking for volunteers to visit older people in the community to assist with completion of blue badge and disability benefit application forms.

 Befriending - Our befriending volunteers help to alleviate loneliness and social isolation through a weekly telephone call.
 We try as far as possible to match interests of our volunteers with those of the older person they befriend.
+The phone call can be made from your home or office and only requires about half an hour a week of your time but this is a very interesting and rewarding role.
+Telephone befriending is available across Suffolk but we have recently received funding from Councillor Robert Whiting to also provide visiting befriending to clients in Kesgrave and Rushmere St Andrew.

 Day Services - Helping older people to get the most from their day service experience - talking with day service clients, running or supporting an activity and possibly assisting with refreshments or serving meals.
-We also run ‘Forget me not’ groups in the local community – enabling people with memory problems and their family carers to get together -, enjoying a meal, sharing activities.

 Shop Volunteer - This is a varied role which can include till work, money handling, stock replenishment and rotation and window dressing at one of our charity shops in Bury St Edmunds, Felixstowe, Ipswich, Stowmarket and Sudbury.